Home » IELTS speaking » IELTS speaking vocabulary about people, personalities and characters

 Edin: I’d like to talk about a teacher who is Head of Pastoral care at a school I used to go to.
 Pastoral duties revolve around the mental and social health of students more than the academic side but of course, the two work in tandem.

-This lady, Mrs Butler, has held this job for more than a decade, and she is inspiring in her attention to detail and caring personality.
+This lady, Mrs Butler, has held this job for more than a decade, and she is inspiring with her attention to detail and caring personality.

 It is her job to interact with students, in a relaxed, almost parental way and create the kind of atmosphere where they can trust her, and share any problems and issues they may have.